-Water requirements are sometimes shown as raindrop icons or a watering can with an A for average or normal water or M, for moist, well-drained, or D for dry, well-drained.
+Water requirements are sometimes shown as raindrop icons or a watering can with an A for average or normal water, M for moist and well-drained, or D for dry and well-drained.

 - Average or normal: meaning keep the soil an inch below the surface moist.
 Allow the top inch of soil to dry out before watering again.

 - Moist, well-drained: meaning the soil should always stay moist.
 Water frequently to prevent the soil from drying out, but you do not want to see water pooling on the surface of the soil.

 - Dry, well-drained: meaning that soil should dry completely between watering – even the soil below the top inch.

 Every plant has specific temperature requirements and it’s important to remember that young plants are especially vulnerable and need protection.
 Seedlings that have been raised indoors should be gradually introduced to cooler outdoor temperatures (hardening off).
 Frost-sensitive plants should be wrapped in floating row cover or frost blankets.